J. Strom Thurmond Dam and Lake

 Understanding seasonal lake changes and the habits and distribution of fish may help you be more successful in finding and catching fish (sorry, no guarantees!)…

 The Corps of Engineers and the South Carolina Department of Natural Resources have placed fish attractors in Thurmond Lake.
-These artificial reefs, made of trees and brush, attract large schools of fish, especially crappie.
+These fish attractor sites, made of trees, bamboo, plastics, attract large schools of fish, especially crappie.
 The locations of the deep water fish attractors are marked with buoys.
 Fish attractor maps are available from the J. Strom Thurmond Dam and Lake Office and are typically shown on navigational charts.
 Boaters and fishermen are reminded not to tie up to fish attractor buoys or any other navigation buoys or signs on the lake.

 The epilimnion is the top layer.
-Although there is plenty of dissolved oxygen in this zone because of its frequent contact with air, fish are generally not found here because the temperatures are too warm.
-Fish may briefly move into this zone during early morning or late afternoon to feed when light is decreased and food is abundant, but most of the time fish will be in deeper, cooler waters.
+Although this zone has plenty of dissolved oxygen because it frequently contacts air, fish are generally not found here because the temperatures are too warm.
+Fish may briefly move into this zone in the early morning or late afternoon to feed when light is decreased, and food is abundant.
+Still, most of the time, fish will be in deeper, cooler waters.

 The hypolimnion, or bottom zone, is the coolest layer.
 However, because this layer does not come into contact with air, the dissolved oxygen is used up by natural processes and soon depleted.
 Fish therefore cannot survive in this zone and fishing at these depths holds little chance of success.

-The thermocline, or middle zone, is the most important zone to the fisherman.
-It offers a wide range of temperatures, including those preferred by many fishes.
-During summer, the thermocline will often produce good fishing, but remember that the factors of cover and available food also have an influence.
+The thermocline, or middle zone, is the most important zone for fisherman.
+It offers a wide range of temperatures, including those preferred by many fish.
+During summer, the thermocline will often produce good fishing, but remember that factors such as cover and available food also influence it.

 At Thurmond Lake, thermal stratification begins near the dam (the area of greatest depth) in late April and early May of each year.
-The thermocline establishes at a depth of approximately 30 feet and stays at this depth through early August.
-At that time, it moves to a depth of about 40 feet and then in mid-September to about 50 feet.
-In late October or early November, the thermocline moves to a depth of about 70 feet and shortly thereafter the water becomes mixed.
+The thermocline is established at a depth of approximately 30 feet and stays at this depth through early August.
+At that time, it moves to a depth of about 40 feet and then to about 50 feet in mid-September.
+In late October or early November, the thermocline moves to a depth of about 70 feet, and shortly after that, the water becomes mixed.

 Shallower main-channel locations of the lake exhibit stratification at depths from 20 to 30 feet from late April through early September.
 The water in these locations becomes mixed in September, about 1 to 1½ months earlier than the waters behind the dam.

 Night fishing is also popular at Thurmond Lake.
 For light, fishermen usually use a boat-mounted lantern.
 These lights attract insects, food organisms, and threadfin shad, which in turn attract game species such as crappie, hybrids, and white bass.
 Minnows are the primary bait, but jigs and small plugs may also be effective.
 When fishing with lights, many fishermen have been successful under the various bridges that cross the lake (some bridges have "boat tie-ups" available) and at the fish attractor sites.
-These places are worth a try during the summer months when fish are hard to locate.
+These places are worth trying when fish are hard to locate during the summer.

 Tailrace fishing (fishing in the area below the dam) is another popular pastime for many anglers.